cite-architecture/citevm/README.md

 - `get-jena.sh`:  installs jena-fuseki (server) and apache-jena (tools, including load tools)
 - `pull-repos.sh`:  clones or, if already cloned, updates the `citemgr` and `citeservlet` repositories in `/vagrant/repositories`

+You can run any of these scripts separately or together to refresh or reinstall parts of your system.

 ### Building and running a CITE system for a specific project ###